 Intangible assets deemed to have finite lives are carried at acquisition-date fair value less accumulated amortization and impairment, if any.
-Finite-lived intangible assets consist of developed technology intangible assets acquired in connection with the acquisition of certain products from Upsher Smith Laboratories, LLS ("Upsher Smith") consummated on June 30, 2023 (See Note 5).
+Finite-lived intangible assets consist of developed technology intangible assets acquired in connection with the acquisition of certain products from Upsher Smith Laboratories, LLC ("Upsher Smith") consummated on June 30, 2023 (See Note 5).
 The acquired intangible assets are amortized using the straight-line method over the estimated useful lives of the respective assets.
-Amortization expense for the year ended December 31, 2023, was \$477,000.
-The annual impairment assessment date will be June 30.
-No triggering events were identified during the period of July 1, 2023 through December 31, 2023.
+Amortization expense for both the years ended December 31, 2024, and 2023, was \$0.5 million.
+The Company recorded a full impairment of its developed technology assets during the second quarter of 2024, discussed further below.